quii/emacs.d/README.md

 `C-g` Stops a command if you mess up

+## Modifiers

+Commands can have alternate states which is done by the 'universal modifier' `C-u`

+So if you type `C-u 8 a` it will print a 8 times

+`C-u 2 M-d` will delete two words

+### Tempo

+Related to modifiers the number keys can act as modifiers

+`M-d` deletes previous word.
+Note that negativity reverses directions of commands, so apparently can be used to be the opposite of uppercasing a word
+`M-2-d` deletes 2 previous words
+`C-3-f` moves forward 3 characters

 ### Buffers

 `C-x b` allows you to nav open buffers or create a new one if you specify an unknown name

+`C-x 4 b` will open the buffer in the "other" window and set it as the current one

 `C-x k` will "kill" (delete) the buffer